theboylexis/FPGA-Synthesizable-8Bit-CPU/README.md

 The processor was designed from the RTL level upward in Verilog and includes a register file, ALU, Program Counter, program and data memory, Instruction Register, status register, instruction decoder, multi-cycle control unit, and writeback datapath.

 The CPU uses a fixed-width 16-bit instruction format and a custom 13-instruction ISA.
-Each subsystem was first verified independently before being integrated into the full processor.
+Each subsystem was verified independently before being integrated into the complete processor.

-The complete ISA has been verified end-to-end in simulation using Icarus Verilog.
+The full ISA has been verified end-to-end in simulation using Icarus Verilog.
 The design has also been synthesized and successfully passed Place & Route for the Sipeed Tang Nano 20K FPGA.

 ---